-Published monthly, includes events and news from the School and the city.
+Published five times a year, includes events and news from the School and the city.
 All students receive copies of each issue.

 Abstract

 Yearly publication of studio work of the School, drawn from the archives.
 Students receive a copy at registration.